The gay Ukrainians 'hunted' by Russian soldiers and the allies helping them escape

 Marianna Polevikova said she got out just in time, fleeing her home in Kherson on the day Russian tanks invaded Ukraine, just weeks before it was occupied.

 Marianna Polevikova, pictured in Australia, is helping LGBTIQ+ Ukrainians.
-Source: SBS News / Kevin Hudson
+Source: SBS / Kevin Hudson

 “I left Kherson because the Russian soldiers would look for me and if they found me, they would kill me,” she said.